 The body becomes dependent on the toxin alcohol and if taken away too quickly an adverse physical reaction can occur.
 A sudden and unassisted withdrawal can result in tremors, nausea, lack of sleep, mood swings, sweating, panic attacks, anxiety and seizure.
-The detox process can be managed safely here at Camino.
+The detox process can be managed safely here at Camino Recovery.

 We create an environment conducive to allowing the process to develop safely.
-We believe that a life free of addiction is possible and we make a promise to all our clients.
+We believe that a life free of addiction is possible, and we make a promise to all our clients.

-In addition, we create a long term recovery plan for all clients that involves: continuing care, 12 step fellowship meetings and other support networks that can be moulded around the demands of everyday life.
+In addition, we create a long-term recovery plan for all clients that involves continuing care, 12-step fellowship meetings and other support networks that can be moulded around the demands of everyday life.